 |

-DETAILS OF APPLICATION MADE OR ANY PROCEEDING PENDING UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016 (31 OF 2016) DURING THE YEAR, ALONG WITH THEIR STATUS AS OF THE END OF THE FINANCIAL YEAR.
+DETAILS OF APPLICATION MADE OR ANY PROCEEDING PENDING UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016 (31 OF 2016) DURING THE YEAR ALONGWITH THEIR STATUS AS AT THE END OF THE FINANCIAL YEAR.

-During the year under review, no application has been made, nor have any proceedings been pending under the Insolvency and Bankruptcy Code, 2016.
+During the year under review, no application has been made nor any proceedings are pending under the Insolvency and Bankruptcy Code, 2016.

 DIRECTORS’ RESPONSIBILITY STATEMENT